igniterealtime/Smack/documentation/processing.md

 // user.
 We use an AndFilter to combine two other filters._
 PacketFilter filter = new AndFilter(new PacketTypeFilter(Message.class),
 		new FromContainsFilter("mary@jivesoftware.com"));
-// Assume we've created a XMPPConnection name "connection".
+// Assume we've created an XMPPConnection name "connection".

 // First, register a packet collector using the filter we created.
 PacketCollector myCollector = connection.createPacketCollector(filter);